-Hardwood Floors – A New England Favorite
+Hardwood Floors—A New England Favorite!

 Hardwood flooring has really come a long way over the years.
 While not that long ago, hardwood floors were typically constructed from solid wood, many of the wood floors that are available today still contain real wood, but they are not the traditional hardwood that our grandmas probably had in their homes.

-For homeowners who want to add the beauty of durability of hardwood flooring into their homes, it is definitely a good idea to do some research ahead of time to be sure you are choosing the best type of hardwood for your home.
+For homeowners who want to add the beauty and durability of hardwood flooring into their homes, it is definitely a good idea to do some research ahead of time to be sure you are choosing the best type of hardwood for your home.
 This is especially true because in general, the cost of hardwood floors in New Hampshire is typically a bit higher than the rest of the country, and you want to be sure you are spending your hard-earned money as wisely as possible.

-With that in mind, the following descriptions and info about three main hardwood flooring types can help you make your decision:
+With all that in mind, the following descriptions and info about three main hardwood flooring types can help you make your decision:

 This type of flooring is milled from a solid piece of wood.
 Although the width can vary, most of the solid hardwood planks are 2 ¼ inches in width.
 One of the key features of solid wood flooring is its durability—it can be refinished numerous times over the life of the floor, which means it is not only attractive but also quite sturdy.
 Many areas of a home do quite well with a hardwood floor, but since it can expand and contract along with moisture levels in the home, it’s not a great option for areas of the home that tend to get a lot of water.
 For example, solid wood flooring will probably wear like proverbial iron in a dining room, living room or entry hallway, but it’s not really a great option for a bathroom or laundry room.